skafos/TuriRecommender/README.md

 </td></tr> </table>

 ### Integrating your own data
-To build a recommender we call:
-- ```python
-    tc.recommender.create(observation_data = training_data, user_id = 'userId', item_id= 'movieId').

-Suppose you had some e-commerce data where you had `shoppers`, indexed by `shopper_id`, and `products` indexed by `product_id`.
-Here is what the data might look like, ignoring the items table for now and just the looking at the actions table:
+To build a recommender on your own data, it needs to be in the same format as the tables above.
+For example, if you had e-commerce data with shoppers, indexed by shopper_id, and products indexed by product_id, you could format it as shown below:

 |  shopper_id |   product_id |   rating |   timestamp |
 |---------:|----------:|---------:|------------:|